 - Although I was being a little tongue-in-cheek about it, your job truly is to kill.
 The tank holds enemies at bay while the healer keeps the tank standing and you visit delicious pain upon your mutual enemies.
 If you are a Pugilist or Lancer, you will want to position yourself to the side of the primary target so that you can use your combos to their full effectiveness.
 I've had Lancers in my party that attack enemies from the front.
 That's not optimal at all.

 Checking Enmity Conveniently!

 As I mentioned in the healer sidebar in the previous section, the upper left corner of the screen is a veritable gold mine of party information when you're running a dungeon.
 Everyone would benefit from paying attention to the enmity bars.
 Where are these bars?
-Take a look at the photo directly below this sidebar!
+Check out the photo below!

 - Damage adds enmity, so you'll want to hold back a bit at the start of pulls so that your tank can stack some AoEs and enmity combos.
 Otherwise, you'll pull enemies towards yourself.
 For a short blurb on where you can see the enmity bars for your entire party, take a look at the sidebar to the right of this section.

 - During mini-boss and boss fights, while it is generally the tank's job to keep everyone else safe, the DPS can reduce tank stress by attacking enemy reinforcements (called adds in MMO lingo) and keeping the party healer safe.
 Whether its best to do so or not is determined on a fight by fight basis.

 - Some fights encourage the DPS to pitch in against adds, and other fights require the tank to pull the extra enemies.
 Generally, if the boss has strong AoE attacks, you do not want the tank to pull it around just to peel adds.